 The theorem does not claim merely that Ω_n is a list of some nth roots of unity; it claims that Ω_n is a list of all nth roots of unity.
 Our proof is going to cheat a little bit, because we don't quite have the machinery to prove that Ω_n is an exhaustive list of the roots of unity.
 We will eventually, however, and you should be able to follow the general idea now.
 The idea is called unique factorization.
 Basically, let f be a polynomial of degree n.
 Suppose that we have n roots of f; call them $\alpha_1, \alpha_2, \ldots, \alpha_n$.
 The parts you have to take on faith (for now) are twofold.
 First, $x - \alpha_i$ is a factor of f for each α_i .
-Each linear factor adds one to the degree of a polynomial, and f has degree n, so the number of linear factor f into linear polynomials
+Each linear factor adds one to the degree of a polynomial, and f has degree n, so the number of linear factors cannot be more than n.
+Second, and this is not quite so clear, there is only one way to factor f into linear polynomials

-(You can see this in the example above with $x^4 - 1$, but Theorem 7.41 on page 205 will have the details.
+(You can see this in the example above with $x^4 - 1$, but Theorem 7.41 on page 206 will have the details.
 You should have seen that theorem in your precalculus studies, and since it doesn't depend on anything in this section, the reasoning is not circular.)